percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 Any given RTP media flow can be identified by its SSRC, and endpoints might send more than one at a time and change the mix of media flows transmitted during the life of a conference.

 Thus, endpoints **MUST** maintain a list of SSRCs from received RTP flows and each SSRC's associated E2E Key(i) information.
 Following a change of the KEK (i.e., EKT Key), prior E2E Key(i) information **SHOULD** be retained just long enough to ensure that late-arriving or out-of-order packets can be successfully decrypted and rendered.
-[NOTE: Perhaps a separate best practices document can recommend durations after some real world testing?]
+See Section 2.2.2 of [@!I-D.ietf-perc-srtp-ekt-diet].
 The endpoint **SHOULD** discard the E2E Key(i) and KEK information when it leaves the conference.

 If there is a need to encrypt one or more RTP header extensions end-to-end, an encryption key is derived from the end-to-end SRTP master key to encrypt header extensions as per [@!RFC6904].
 The MDD will not be able use the information contained in those header extensions with E2E encryption.
 [TO DO: Add a list to this doc of RTP Header Extensions that are off limits to - the MUST NOTs - be E2E encrypted.]